impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/OpenVPN/OpenVPN Notes.md

 | Open LAN to the other (Depending on the configuration) and can introduce Security Breaches | Faster and easier to setup |

 # OpenVPN
 Use SSL/TLS Encryption.
 Can use either UDP or TCP protocols.
+Default port 1194.